We help consumers who have complaints about collection harassment.

 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Frontline Asset Strategies, LLC was incorporated in August 2008 and started in November 2008.
+They’re legit.
+According to the Better Business Bureau (BBB), Frontline Asset Strategies, LLC is a legitimate collection agency incorporated in August 2008 and started in November 2008.
 The BBB established FAS’s profile page in December 2008.
 FAS is listed as a collection agency and judgement recovery service.
 Buzzfile estimates FAS’s annual revenue at $350,000 and the size of its headquarters staff at 2 employees.

 According to its website, FAS“makes a difference with consumer-focused, compliance-based collection and call center services.”
 FAS is “dedicated to helping consumers and clients…by creating relationships, challenging and rewarding great employees, and continuously investing in them and technology to enhance…services beyond best-in-class as one team.”
 FAS’s mission is “to provide positive experiences, services, and solutions to improve the welfare of consumers, clients, and employees.”